ServiceNowDevProgram/example-instancescan-checks/README.md

 ### Avoid using alert() in client scripts
 It is recommended to use an OOB library for modals in order to improve the user experience instead of alert().

+### Check the incidents that are closed or canceled but still active
+This is a table check on the incidents table that verifies if there are closed or canceled incidents in the active state, which would be a sign that the close_states are not set correctly on the incident table.
+This check can be done on any table, especially there where the State model was changed from OOTB or for custom extended tables.
+The problem with this kind of records is that they can influence the reports on active records on the respective table.

 # Additional resources

 Please check these additional links for more information and details: